tytydraco/yessleep/out/If_You_Wake_Up_in_the_Disappeared_Town_of_McDougal_Read_This_Post.md

 Even knowing what he was, I felt a twinge of guilt welling up in my stomach as a wave of exhaustion swept over me.
 This was twice now I had killed him, I realized.
 Thoughts of him somehow getting better and returning to himself flooded my mind for an instant before falling away, replaced by the sight of his lifeless body.

-“I… I’m sorry…” Was all I could say as I lowered the rifle, my hearing slowly retuning to me as I took a step back.
+“I… I’m sorry…” Was all I could say as I lowered the rifle, my hearing slowly retutning to me as I took a step back.

 “Damien?!
 Damien what happened, are you alright?!”
 I heard the panicked voice of my friend shout.